 Skip to main content

-Best Headphones for Toddlers in 2023 (and why avoid regular headphones)
+The Best Headphones for Toddlers in 2024 (And why avoid regular headphones)

-We tested the top kids headphones and found out 68.5% of them went over the advertised volume limit (more on that below).
+We tested the 10 most popular kids’ headphones and found that 68.5% of them go over the advertised volume limit (more on that below).

 The best headphones for toddlers that are safe, durable, and protect your toddler’s hearing are BuddyPhones Cosmos+ (read more).

 Here are the best toddler headphones for ages 1-3 years.
-We look at important things like safety, durability, price, and other features.
+The main criteria we looked at are:

 Adult headphones aren’t suitable for toddlers because they can damage their hearing (read more below).

-If you want to find safe headphones for toddlers to wear at home or a way to distract them on a long plane flight, check the below options.
+If you want to find safe headphones for toddlers to wear at home or a way to distract them on a long plane flight, see our list.

 CONTENTS (show more)